ome-zarr-models/ome-zarr-models-py/docs/index.md

 # ome-zarr-models-py

-A Python package that provides a Python object representation of an OME-zarr dataset.
+A Python package that provides validation and a Pythonic interface to OME-zarr datasets.
-It aims to be a reference implementation of the OME-zarr specification.

 > ⚠️ This is still under construction!
 > We welcome feedback, suggestions, and contributions!